adas754/EDA/README.md

-#  web scraaing using beautiful soup
+#  web scraaing using beautiful soup,requests
 # EDA using Numpy,Pandas,Matplotlib,seaborn,regex
+# for check more find ppt